plato721/yada/README.md

 ## Using the API

-The app is currently deployed `https://yada-yada-yada.herokuapp.com` and there you will find interactive documentation at [/api-docs](https://yada-yada-yada.herokuapp.com/api-docs), but below are a few notes to get you started.
+The app is currently deployed at `https://yada-yada-yada.herokuapp.com` and there you will find interactive documentation at [/api-docs](https://yada-yada-yada.herokuapp.com/api-docs), but below are a few notes to get you started.